humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

     Mozilla/5.0 (Macintosh; U; Intel Mac OS X; en; rv:1.8.1.6) Gecko/20070809 Camino/1.5.1

 All of these user-agent strings indicate Gecko-based browsers (albeit using different versions).
-Oftentimes, looking for a particular browser is not as important as understanding whether it&#8217;s Gecko-based.
-The Mozilla version hasn&#8217;t changed from 5.0 since the first Gecko-based browser was released, and it likely won&#8217;t change again.
+Oftentimes, looking for a particular browser is not as important as understanding whether it's Gecko-based.
+The Mozilla version hasn't changed from 5.0 since the first Gecko-based browser was released, and it likely won't change again.

 ## WebKit

 In 2003, Apple announced that it would release its own web browser, called Safari.
 The Safari rendering engine, called WebKit, began as a fork of the KHTML rendering engine used in the Linux-based Konqueror web browser.
 A couple of years later, WebKit was split off into its own open-source project, focusing on development of the rendering engine.

-Developers of this new browser and rendering engine faced a problem similar to that faced by Internet Explorer 3.0: how do you ensure that the browser isn&#8217;t locked out of popular sites?
+Developers of this new browser and rendering engine faced a problem similar to that faced by Internet Explorer 3.0: how do you ensure that the browser isn't locked out of popular sites?
 The answer is, put enough information into the user-agent string to convince web sites that the browser is compatible with another popular browser.
 This led to a user-agent string with the following format:

     Mozilla/5.0 (Platform; Encryption; OS-or-CPU; Language) AppleWebKit/AppleWebKitVersion (KHTML, like Gecko) Safari/SafariVersion

-Here&#8217;s an example:
+Here's an example:

     Mozilla/5.0 (Macintosh; U; PPC Mac OS X; en) AppleWebKit/124 (KHTML, like Gecko) Safari/125.1

 As you can see, this is another long user-agent string.
 It takes into account not only the version of the Apple WebKit but also the Safari version.
 All WebKit-based browsers identify themselves as Mozilla 5.0, the same as all Gecko-based browsers.
 The Safari version has typically been the build number of the browser, not necessarily a representation of the release version number.
 So although Safari 1.25 has the number 125.1 in the user-agent string, there may not always be a one-to-one match.
-For this reason, Safari&#8217;s user-agent string was augmented slightly when version 3 was released.
+For this reason, Safari's user-agent string was augmented slightly when version 3 was released.
 The version token is now used to identify the actual version of Safari being used:

     Mozilla/5.0 (Macintosh; U; PPC Mac OS X; en) AppleWebKit/522.15.5 (KHTML, like Gecko) Version/3.0.3 Safari/522.15.5

 The most interesting and controversial part of this user-agent string is the addition of the string &#8220;(KHTML, like Gecko)&#8221; in a pre-1.0 version of Safari.
-Apple got a lot of pushback from developers who saw this as a blatant attempt to trick clients and servers into thinking Safari was actually Gecko (as if adding Mozilla/5.0 wasn&#8217;t enough).
-Apple&#8217;s response was similar to Microsoft&#8217;s when the IE user-agent string came under fire: Safari is compatible with Mozilla, and web sites shouldn&#8217;t block out Safari users because they appear to be using an unsupported browser.
+Apple got a lot of pushback from developers who saw this as a blatant attempt to trick clients and servers into thinking Safari was actually Gecko (as if adding Mozilla/5.0 wasn't enough).
+Apple's response was similar to Microsoft's when the IE user-agent string came under fire: Safari is compatible with Mozilla, and web sites shouldn't block out Safari users because they appear to be using an unsupported browser.

 Note that this change was made only to Safari, not to WebKit, so other WebKit-based browsers may not have this change.
-Generally speaking, as with Gecko, it&#8217;s typical to determine that a browser is WebKit-based rather than trying to identify Safari specifically.
+Generally speaking, as with Gecko, it's typical to determine that a browser is WebKit-based rather than trying to identify Safari specifically.

 ## Konqueror